18F/cv_faq/_categories/symptoms-and-testing.md

 ---
+banner:
+  content: If you think you have been exposed to COVID-19 and develop a fever and
+    symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.
+  display: true
+  heading: Call your doctor
 layout: category
 name: symptoms-and-testing
-title: "Symptoms and testing"
 owner: CDC
-banner:
-  display: true
-  heading: "Call your doctor"
-  content: "If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice."
+questions:
+- are-there-home-tests
+- how-are-people-tested
+- if-antibody-tests-not-used-for-diagnosis
+- should-i-be-tested-for-covid-19
+- what-are-the-symptoms-and-complications-that-covid-19-can-cause
+- when-will-other-tests-be-authorized
+- where-can-i-get-tested
+- why-arent-blood-centers-testing
+- can-a-person-test-negative-and-later-test-positive-for-covid-19
+- what-is-antibody-testing
+- kind-of-test-used-to-diagnose-covid19
+title: Symptoms and testing
 ---